merliot/hub/README.md

 ## Hub Memory Requirements

-The hub consumes little memory (or CPU) and can run on a Linux machine with a minimum of 256M and 2G disk space.
+The hub consumes little memory (or CPU) and can run on a Linux machine (or virtual machine) with a minimum of 256M and 2G disk space.

-## Building New Devices

-New devices can be built from scratch or by extending existing devices.
-See models/skeleton for bare-bones template for starting a new device.